Knowledge of the anatomy of the venous system is essential in evaluating patients with cerebral venous thrombosis.

 Diagnosis of Cerebral Embolism

-When diagnosing cerebral venous thrombosis, doctors will evaluate the symptoms you experience and also take into account your medical and family history.
+When diagnosing cerebral venous thrombosis, doctors will evaluate the symptoms you experience and consider your medical and family history.

 However, a final diagnosis depends on checking the blood circulation in your brain.
-To control blood flow, doctors can use imaging tests to detect blood clots and swelling.
+Doctors can use imaging tests to control blood flow to detect blood clots and swelling.

 The two best imaging tests to help detect stroke are: